 Amount of Education Required for Careers Related to Appliance Installation/Repair

-Some degrees associated with appliance installation and repair technology/technician may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with appliance installation and repair technology/technician require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.